Image of person with acid reflux disease

 Because of this, anxiety and indigestion, anxiety and abdominal pain, and even GERD and anxiety often happen together.

-The Most Common Symptoms of Anxiety-Related Digestive (GERD) Issues
+Common Symptoms of Anxiety-Related Digestive Problems

 These symptoms vary from person to person, but symptoms including the following is common: